 How do I block a company on Linkedin?

 On LinkedIn, interactions with companies can sometimes become intrusive or unwanted.
-Although it’s not possible to “block” in the same way as you block a person, there are several strategies for managing and limiting these interactions.
-Here are a few tips to help you control how companies can interact with you on LinkedIn.
+Although it’s not possible to “block” a company in the same way as you block a person, LinkedIn offers several strategies to manage and limit these interactions.
+Here are a few tips to help you discover how to control corporate content and interactions effectively:

 Managing undesirable interactions :

-1. Unsubscribe: If you no longer wish to see its publications in your News Feed, you can simply unsubscribe.
-To do this, go to the company’s account, then click on the “Follow-up” button and select “Unsubscribe”.
+Unsubscribe: If you no longer wish to see a company’s posts or updates in your News Feed, you can simply unsubscribe.
+To do this, go to the company’s page, then click on the “Follow” button and select “Unfollow” from the drop-down menu.
 This will stop updates from that company in your News Feed without removing the existing connection.

-2. Remove relationship: If you have a direct relationship with the company (for example, if you are listed as an employee), you can choose to remove this relationship.
-Go to your profile, find the “Experience” area and edit or delete the company entry.
+- Remove relationship: If you have a direct relationship with the company (for example, if you are listed as an employee), you can choose to remove this relationship.
+Go to your profile, find the “Experience” area and edit or delete the company entry from the menu.

-3. Report: In cases where the company displays inappropriate material, engages in abusive behavior or violates LinkedIn’s rules, you can choose to report the company’s profile.
-To do this, go to the account, click on “More” and select “Report this page”.
+Report: In cases where the company displays inappropriate content, engages in abusive behavior, or violates LinkedIn’s rules, you can report the company’s page.
+To do this, go to the company’s page, click on the “More” button, and select “Report this page” from the menu.
 LinkedIn will review your report and take appropriate action.

 In the context of prospecting on LinkedIn, the decision to block companies can be beneficial in refining your approach and protecting your professional interests.
 Here are a few arguments in favor of this practice: